Quantum Financial Modeling on Noisy Intermediate-Scale Quantum Hardware: Random Walks using Approximate Quantum Counting: Quantum Counting and the Challenge of Recording Position

 Choosing a binary positional encoding, as used in classical computing, makes quantum counting very susceptible to 2-qubit gate errors, because manipulating binary encodings takes a lot of entanglement and coordination between qubits.
 To compute the sum of two binary numbers $A$ and $B$ of bitlength $n$ using classical Boolean algebra, we add (XOR) the least significant bits, and then at each other position we add the corresponding bits along with a `carry' from the previous stage, setting the output and passing a `carry' on to the next position. \cite{feynman1986quantummechanical} explained the quantum gate operations needed for each such step in the quantum full adder circuit of Figure \ref{fig:quantum_full_adder}, and modern versions are optimized variants on this theme \citep{orts2020review}.
 If it takes 11 2-qubit gates for each full-adder, then adding two single-byte (8-bit) numbers using this approach uses $\sim 80$ 2-qubit gates, so by the time such a register has successively added 10 numbers, the chances of an error are over 50\% even with a two-qubit gate fidelity of 99.9\%, which is on the high-end of performance estimates at the time of writing \citep{ionq2022aria}.

 Error rates with quantum counting can thus undermine the simulation of quantum walks, and block this application of quantum finance.
 The problem is demonstrated in Figure \ref{fig:quantum-noisy-walk}, which compares quantum walks with ideal outcomes and with noise.
-This shows that the vulnerability of the quantum counting process dominate after a handful of steps.
+This shows the vulnerability of the quantum counting process to noise after a handful of steps.
+It should be noted that {\it some} noise or decoherence can be useful in quantum models, for example, in deriving price estimates from many quantum walk simulations \cite[Ch 6]{orrell2020quantumeconomics}.
+The predictions later in this paper are also averages over many somewhat-noisy circuits: the key engineering challenge here is to understand the noisy behaviors, and find those that work well enough to enable the task at hand.

+\todo{Pg 8, line 43: The paper states that “Error rates with quantum counting can thus undermine the simulation of quantum walks, and block this application of quantum finance.”
+Also the caption for Figure 6 notes that the bimodal property “quickly gets lost with noise”.
+However it should be noted again that there are cases where a higher degree of noise is desired (as when modelling asset price distributions).}

 There are many optimizations and alternatives.
 We expect progress in quantum hardware to enable greater fidelity and stability, and eventually mid-circuit quantum error-correction should make the current problems with quantum counting obsolete --- but this comes at the cost of waiting for fault-tolerant quantum computing.
-Quantum addition algorithms can be optimized \citep{cuccaro2004new,gidney2018halving}, and the incremental operation of counting can be made simpler than repeated full-register addition \cite{li2014class}.
-An interesting benchmark challenge could be to design and evaluate quantum circuits and see how far they can count with $>50\%$ fidelity, but that task is not undertaken here.
-Our basic motivation is that none of these methods simplify counting enough for many successive counting operations on nontrivial quantum registers to be performed accurately.
+Quantum addition algorithms can be optimized \citep{cuccaro2004new,gidney2018halving}, and the incremental operation of counting can be made simpler than repeated full-register addition \citep{li2014class}.
+An interesting benchmark challenge could be to design and evaluate quantum circuits and see how far they can count with $>50\%$ fidelity, but that task is not undertaken here, because none of these methods simplify counting enough for many successive counting operations on nontrivial quantum registers to be performed accurately yet.
 Instead, this paper proposes alternative circuits that can be used to simulate steps and positions in a walk, without requiring exact counting.